platers/obsidian-linter/docs/rules.md

 Alias: `line-break-at-document-end`

-Appends a line break at the end of the document, if there is none.
+Ensures that there is exactly one line break at the end of a document.